-Ross Stores, Inc. (ROST) CEO Barbara Rentler on Q1 2020 Results - Earnings Call Transcript

 Barbara Rentler

 Thank you, Travis.
-We want to reiterate that given the extraordinary global health crisis created by COVID-19, the safety and wellbeing of our associates and customers will always be of the utmost important to us.
-Considering the uncertainty on how this health prices could impact consumers, we believe it is prudent to take a conservative approach to managing our business.
+We want to reiterate that given the extraordinary global health crisis created by COVID-19, the safety and wellbeing of our associates and customers will always be of the utmost importance to us.
+Considering the uncertainty on how this health crisis could impact consumers, we believe it is prudent to take a conservative approach to managing our business.

 Looking ahead, I want to emphasize that we have a deep bench of proven and experienced leaders throughout the business.
 And as Travis noted, a very strong financial foundation.
-We also see significant opportunities in the marketplace to acquire some of the best brands ever – more than, ever.
+We also see significant opportunities in the marketplace to acquire some of the best brands ever – bargains, ever.

-Longer term, we remain well positioned in the off-price sector and believe consumers will continue to favor retailers focused on delivering both value and convenience, all this makes us confidence in our ability to successfully navigate through these challenging times.
+Longer term, we remain well positioned in the off-price sector and believe consumers will continue to favor retailers focused on delivering both value and convenience, all this makes us confident in our ability to successfully navigate through these challenging times.

 At this point, we'd like to open up the call and respond to any questions you may have.